Leaf It to Renewal: Improved Predictive Maintenance Policies via Renewal Theory and Decision Trees: PdM policies

 Heuristic policies can be viewed as a way to simplify the underlying complexity of the full decision tree.
 In this paper, we propose a specific method to derive predictive maintenance policies by considering only the one-step decision tree.
 This corresponds to an online policy planning with a receding horizon of depth $1$ \cite{kochenderfer2022algorithms}.

 The motivation behind this originates in real-life settings, where maintenance actions (such as order, inspect, repair, replace) cannot be performed at arbitrary times, but are limited to a set of available options.
 As an example, for the inspection of an aircraft, the restrictions resulting from the planned operation time of the aircraft, as well as the availability of the crew, must be taken into account.
 In our setting, this restriction is represented by the decision interval $\Delta t$.

-The steps for our proposed method are as follows. \begin{enumerate} \item[i.]
+The steps for our proposed method are enumerated as follows. \begin{enumerate}[itemsep=1.8pt] \item[i.]
 Construct a simplified decision tree based on the available options and potential consequences. \item[ii.]
 Assign probabilities to each branch based on the RUL-PDF obtained by the prognostic model. \item[iii.]
-Assign to each branch the expected costs resulting from \begin{enumerate} \item[a)] the monitored component, \item[b)] the underlying renewal-reward process. \end{enumerate} \item[iv.]
+Assign to each branch the expected costs resulting from \begin{enumerate}[topsep=-5pt, itemsep=0pt] \item[a)] the monitored component, \item[b)] the underlying renewal-reward process. \end{enumerate} \item[iv.]
 Simplify the cost expressions and derive the policy that chooses the action with minimal expected cost according to the simplified decision tree. \item[v.]
-Optional: Perform a data-based optimization of selected parameters of the derived policy. \end{enumerate}

-In step iii, renewal theory is used to quantify the expected benefits associated with keeping the component in service longer.
-Specifically, we use the long-running average cost per unit time of the respective maintenance policy ($ECTR$).
-If the component is replaced by a new component at time $t_k$ instead of $t_k+\Delta t$, this will incur an expected cost that is equal to $ECTR$ times $\Delta t$.
+Optional: Perform data-based optimization of selected parameters of the derived policy. \end{enumerate} In step iii, renewal theory is used to quantify the expected benefits associated with keeping the component in service longer.
+Specifically, we use the long-running cost per unit time of the respective maintenance policy ($c_\infty$).
+If the component is replaced by a new component at time $t_k$ instead of $t_k+\Delta t$, this will incur an expected cost that is equal to $c_\infty$ times $\Delta t$.
 This choice can be justified in two different ways.
-Firstly, the time to failure and maintenance costs of the future components are unknown; $ECTR$ serves here as an expected value.
+Firstly, the time to failure and maintenance costs of the future components are unknown; $c_\infty$ serves here as an expected value.
 Secondly, the assumption for the use of renewal theory is that the underlying renewal-reward process continues in the limit until infinity.
-Herein, $ECTR$ represents the "true" cost rate of the maintenance policy.
+Herein, $c_\infty$ represents the ``true'' cost rate of the maintenance policy.

 The core of the proposed heuristic policies is the simplification of the full sequential decision problem into the binary one-step decision of \emph{perform an action now or perform an action later}.
 As a representation for \emph{act later}, we choose the action at the next possible decision time step $t_{k+1}$.
 Our reasoning behind this is that if it is optimal to perform the action at some later stage $t_{k+\tau}$, then we assume that it is better to act at $t_{k+1}$ as opposed to acting at $t_k$.
 Thus, ultimately, we consider the decision problem of acting immediately at $t_k$ versus at the next possible decision time $t_{k+1}$.
 The validity of this assumption is discussed in more detail in \Cref{sec:discussion}.